stefan-kp/n2b/README.md

 n2b -c

 This will prompt you to enter:
-- Your Claude API key
+- Your Claude API or OpenAI key
-- Preferred Claude model (haiku, sonnet, or sonnet35)
+- Preferred  model (e.g. haiku, sonnet, or sonnet35)
 - Privacy settings (whether to send shell history, past requests, current directory)
 - Whether to append generated commands to your shell history